CasillasMX/casillasmx.github.io/_news/2024-08-01 NEWS TU Berlin.md

 related_posts: false
 ---

-I have joined the Technical University of Berlin as Lecturer and Researcher in Hydrogelogy.
+I have joined the Technical University of Berlin as Lecturer and Researcher, in habilitation, in Hydrogelogy.